jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 ## [5.2](#52-manage-identification-and-authentication-of-people-devices-and-services-osg-9-chpt-13) Manage identification and authentication of people, devices, and services (OSG-9 Chpt 13)

 - **Identification**: the process of a subject claiming, or professing an identity
-- **Authentication**: verifies the subject’s identity by comparing one or more factors against a database of valid identities, such as user accounts
+- **Authentication**: verifies the subject’s identity by verifying an identity through knowledge, ownership, or characteristic; comparing one or more factors against a database of valid identities, such as user accounts
   - a core principle with authentication is that all subjects must have unique identities
   - identification and authentication occur together as a single two-step process
   - users identify themselves with usernames and authenticate (or prove their identity) with passwords